microsoft/MTC_IL_WORKSHOP_Multi_Runtime_Environment_Application/README.md

-## Create a Key Vault and store the secrets for database connection
+## Create a Key Vault and store the secrets for database connection - Optional ( Need to configure an aks cluster for key-vault connection )
 1. Go to Azure Portal
 2. Create a resource - Key Vault
 3. In Key Vault details: